Crypto pump and dump - how does it work

-What is a pump and dump in regards to cryptocurrency?
+What is pump and dump in regards to cryptocurrency

-Many times these scammers operate on social media sites like Discord or Twitter, trolling legitimate cryptocurrency project channels for victims for their pump and dump schemes.
-That’s not to say that you can’t get taken in larger markets as well, it’s just easier in smaller markets where controlling the supply is cheap.
+Many times these scammers operated on social media sites like Discord or Twitter, trolling legitimate cryptocurrency project channels for victims for their pump and dump schemes.
+That’s not to say that you can’t get taken on larger markets as well, it’s just easier on smaller markets where controlling supply is cheap.

-A crypto pump and dump works by convincing naive investors that they are being given the opportunity to get rich quick.
+Crypto pump and dump works by convincing naive investors that they are being given the opportunity to get rich quickly.
 The fear of missing out is a powerful thing, and in many cases, these people convince themselves that this is a real investment opportunity.

 Unfortunately, unbeknownst to these victims, the investor group has already been slowly acquiring these coins, potentially even over the course of several weeks while the prices were very low.

-The new investors drive up the price trying to accumulate when the pump and dump group tells them to buy, and then the players who are in the know sell all of their bags and dump the price on the newbies.
-This leaves the new investors with severe losses, usually in a dormant asset they will never be able to sell to recoup their loss.
+New investors drive up the price trying to accumulate when the pump and dump group tells them to buy, and then the players who have the right information, sell all of their bags and dump the price for newbies.
+This leaves newly come investors with severe losses, usually in a dormant asset they will never be able to sell to recoup their loss.

-Jimmy hears a rumor that a certain crypto coin is about to go to the moon from a scammer on Twitter or Discord; common hunting grounds for pump and dump groups.
-He sees that the price has already increased, and due to a fear of missing out on profits he begins frantically buying the coin.
+Jimmy heard a rumour, that a certain crypto coin is about to go to the moon from a scammer on Twitter or Discord; common hunting grounds for pump and dump groups.
+He sees that the price has already increased, and due to a fear of missing out his profit he begins frantically to buy the coin.

-In traditional financial markets, this type of activity is heavily regulated.
-Insider trading is a serious offense because it makes the markets unfair to those who are not privy to information such as what has been distributed by the pump and dump orchestrators.
+On traditional financial markets, this type of activity is heavily regulated.
+Insider trading is a serious offense, because it makes markets unfair for those who are not privy to the information such as what has been distributed by the pump and dump orchestrators.

-Can you make money from the crypto pump and dumps?
+Can you make money from crypto pumps and dumps

 It is possible, but it’s also pretty dangerous.
 If you were to see an asset quickly increasing in volume, then you could try to take advantage of the opportunity.
 However, it’s easy to get greedy and find yourself left holding the bag.
 If you’re planning to try chasing these pumps, then do so using only a small portion of your portfolio or you’re likely to have a very bad day.